 In fact, there really isn’t any evidence that ViSalus’s products are any better than what else is out there.

-Now, the site does host a number of success stories, but really, that doesn’t mean anything.
+While the site does host a number of success stories, these testimonials don't really mean anything.
 There are success stories all over the web about people who have lost weight under many different approaches, including making the right food and exercise decisions.
 There's even a guy who lost weight eating Twinkies.
 It doesn't mean I can sell a Twinkie for $10 a pop and call it a weight loss program.